ipeaGIT/censobr/README.md

 df <- read_households(
           year,          # year of reference
-          columns,       # whether to return only selected columns as_data_frame, # whether to return an Arrow DataSet or a data.frame showProgress,  # whether to show a download progress bar cache          # whether to cache data for faster access later
+          columns,       # whether to return only selected columns add_labels,    # whether to add labels to cateogrical variables as_data_frame, # whether to return an Arrow DataSet or a data.frame showProgress,  # whether to show a download progress bar cache          # whether to cache data for faster access later